Zeng95/vue-custom-directives/README.md

 ## Notes
 1. Directives accept only one argument.
 2. The benefit of modifiers is that we can use multiple at the same time.
+3. A common convention is to use double underscores before and after the property name.